kenellorando/cadence/README.md

 **Cadence** is an all-in-one web radio suite that lets you start a self-hosted radio website.

-In minutes, you can create an audio stream with music search, song request, album artwork, a browser UI, and real-time stream information working out-of-the-box.
-You can share your Cadence Radio with listeners that may interact with it much like a traditional call-in radio station.
+In minutes, you can create an audio broadcast complete with library search, song request, album artwork, a browser UI, and real-time stream information working out-of-the-box.

 All components are mostly pre-configured so there is hardly any configuration required to get started.
 Simply provide target directory containing music files, set a few service passwords and hostnames, and deploy!